How to Perform a Brand Audit in 9 Simple Steps

 Bounce Rate: This tells you how many people come to your site and leave immediately.

-Page Views: This shows how many visits you received to each page.
+Page Views: This shows how many visits you received on each page.

 Conversions: This stat reveals how many people took action once they arrived on your site.

 Analytics can be overwhelming.
-Many businesses don’t even track them.
-So rather than focus on every statistic, start with the basic ones listed above.
+So, start with the ones listed above.

 Questions to answer in this step: